Kieran McKenna: Ipswich Town

-Despite being approached by fellow Premier League sides Chelsea and Brighton & Hove Albion, McKenna signed a new four-year contract with Ipswich until 2028.

-2024–25: Premier League

 At the start of the 2024–25 season, McKenna lost three games in a row for the first time, after a home defeat to Liverpool, an away defeat to Manchester City, and then losing on penalties to AFC Wimbledon in the EFL Cup.
 Ipswich picked up their first point of their Premier League campaign with a 1–1 draw with Fulham.
 The winless run with Ipswich stretched to nine games, after they fell to a home defeat to Everton on 19 October.
 This was Ipswich's worst start to a season since 2018–19.
 McKenna picked up his first win in the Premier League in a 2–1 away victory on 10 November against Tottenham Hotspur, bringing Ipswich out of the relegation zone.
 This was Ipswich's first top-flight win since April 2002.

-Ipswich were relegated from the Premier League after winning just four games under McKenna, with Ipswich having picked up their lowest ever points total in the top flight.
-McKenna's 10.5% win rate is among the lowest recorded by any manager in Premier League history.